Welcome to EstateMate User Guide!

 Format: exit

-Opens the help window which provides link accessing the user guide and get assistance with commands.
+Opens the help window which provides a link for accessing the user guide to get assistance with commands.
 This command is useful if you need a quick reminder on how to use the available commands.

 Format: help